 Step 1: Start the procedure by pressing Windows key + X simultaneously.
 It will launch the power user menu.

 Step 2: In the menu, select the option of the command prompt (admin).

 Step 3: In the next UAC window, click yes to grant permission to command prompt to run as administrator.

 Step 4: As the command prompt launch, type chkdsk E: /f /r /x in the box and click enter to continue.

 Step 5: Replace the drive letter.
-As it will unmount the drive, USB or SD card under consideration.
-Any write protection associated to it would be removed.
+As it will unmount the drive, USB, or SD card under consideration.
+Any write protection associated with it would be removed.

-Apart from using the CMD command prompts, you can also use disk part for removing the write protection to resolve windows cannot run disk checking on this volume.
+Apart from using the CMD command prompts, you can also use the disk part for removing the write protection to resolve windows that cannot run disk checking on this volume.
 Here are the steps:

 Step 1: Launch the CMD command by pressing Windows key + X simultaneously and click enter to run the command prompt as administrator.

-Step 2: As the command prompt launch, type diskpart and click enter to continue.
-Cluck yes to grant respective permissions.
+Step 2: As the command prompt launch, type diskpart, and click enter to continue.
+Click yes to grant respective permissions.